-Stage 2 scores the measures based on expertise and easily accessible information.
+Stage 2 scores the measures based on the Dunsky Team’s expertise (in consultation with the Evaluation Administrator) and easily accessible information.
+For each measure considered in stage 2, additional data sources and analysis are provided in the companion workbook.

 Stage 3 involves a more detailed assessment of the technology to refine the individual scores and calculated energy impacts.

 The screening process is based on 6 different metrics, individually weighted to provide a final score used to rank candidate technologies.
 Table ES- 1 presents the metrics used and their weight in the final score.
 The metrics weight in the final score was developed by the Study team in consultation with the Evaluation Administrator.
-Reasonable variations on the metrics weight was conducted to assess sensitivity, and results remained consistent throughout the range assessed.
+Reasonable variations on the metrics weight were conducted to assess sensitivity, and results remained consistent throughout the range assessed.

-The companion workbook can be used to adjust the metrics weights in order to reflect changing priorities on the final score and relative ranking of the measures.
+The companion workbook can be used to adjust the metrics weights to reflect changing priorities on the final score and relative ranking of the measures.

 Table ES- 1: Scoring Metrics